openstack-archive/fuel-specs/specs/7.0/admin-network-on-bond.rst

       bonding:
           linux:
             mode:
-              - values: ["balance-rr", "active-backup", "802.3ad"]
+              - values: ["balance-rr", "active-backup"]
               - values: ["802.3ad"]
                 condition: "'experimental' in version:feature_groups or
-                            network:meta.unmovable == false"
+                            interface:pxe == false"
               - values: ["balance-xor", "broadcast", "balance-tlb", "balance-alb"]
                 condition: "'experimental' in version:feature_groups"

-"network:meta.unmovable == false" condition indicates network what is not able to be bonded.
-This flag calculation will be based on network's property : 'unmovable'.
+"interface:pxe == false" condition indicates interfaces what is not able to be bonded using lacp mode.
+This flag calculation will be based on interfaces's property : `pxe`.

 It is proposed to use only non-lacp bond modes for admin interface due to complex and unclear implementation in regarding to following reasons: